The Story of Hitler’s Unrealized Art Museum in Linz

 The expected completion date for the project was 1950, but of course because of the fall of the Third Reich it was never finished.
 The only part of the elaborate plan which was constructed was the Nibelungen Bridge, which is still extant.

 Hitler was an unfulfilled painter and loved art.
 As early as 1925, he had conceived the idea of a “German National Gallery” to be built in Berlin with himself as the director.
 But it was after the Anschluss with Austria that Hitler started to think of having his dream museum built not in Germany, but in his “hometown” of Linz in Austria.
 And he became obsessed with this idea.

 The museum complex, designed by Hitler’s architect Albert Speer, was to include an opera house, a hotel, a parade ground, and a theater.
 There would be a library, which could house as many as a quarter of a million volumes.
-Of course, the museum, with its five hundred-foot facade with colonnades, would be in the monumental fascist neoclassical style.
+Of course, the museum, with its 500 ft (ca. 150 m) facade with colonnades, would be in the monumental fascist Neoclassical style.
 The plan included about 36 kilometers of galleries (London’s Victoria & Albert Museum has about 8 kilometers of galleries).
 These galleries were to showcase 27,000 art objects.
 The model of the museum was set up in January 1945 in an air raid shelter (Führerbunker), located near the Reich Chancellery in Berlin.
 It was ready for viewing on February 9, 1945, when it was examined by Hitler.